data-skeptic/blog/episodes/2022/power-k-means.md

 Jason then dwelled on the specific kind of tweaking you can do to boost the algorithm's performance.
 Jason later spoke about when the K-power means would feature in popular machine learning libraries.
 He is optimistic that with the steps being taken, it is only a matter of time.

 The Assistant Professor then spoke about how other contexts can be merged with K-power means, particularly in feature selection.
 Here, the model does not only determine the clusters but also points out the most useful features in finding the clusters.
-H has other research works in spectral clustering, stochastic problem models with missing data, solving problems that were classically not solvable, and so on.
+He has other research works in spectral clustering, stochastic problem models with missing data, solving problems that were classically not solvable, and so on.

 You can reach Jason on his [website](https://jasonxu90.github.io/) where you would find links to his works.